ubuntu-tribe/GIFT-LP/README.md

 OpenZeppelin Integration:
 Basic functionalities such as access control, ownership, and upgradeability should be implemented using OpenZeppelin libraries.
 The contract should be upgradeable to accommodate future enhancements and fixes.
 ## Events:
-All acrions like add/remove tokens, Liquidity or swaps should trigger events.
+All actions like add/remove tokens, Liquidity or swaps should trigger events.

-#NON-FUNCTIONAL REQUIREMENTS:
+# NON-FUNCTIONAL REQUIREMENTS:
 ## Security:
 The contract should be thoroughly audited for potential security vulnerabilities.
 Best practices for secure smart contract development should be followed to mitigate risks.
 ## Efficiency: